iamqqv/skeleton/README.md

 ## How to get up and running:

 1. Clone this repository
-2. Stop all running Docker Containers with ports 80 (Webserver) & 3306 (Database)
+2. Stop all running Docker Containers with port 80 (Webserver) & 3306 (Database)
 3. run `docker-compose up -d` (for detached mode) in your terminal
 4. move into the app directory via `cd app/`
    1. run `composer install` or `composer update` to install dependencies